CapaCity-Team/EVStationSimulator/docs/user.md

 # vehicle.py

-This file contains the vehicle classes.
+[Souce Code](../src/vehicle.py) contains the vehicle classes.
 All vehicle classes inherit from the vehicle class and must implement the following three property functions.

 ### Initialization